eea/eea.rancher.catalog/templates/converters/README.md

 </configuration>
 ~~~
-- Before starting services jobExecutor and jobExecutorHeavy in order for services to properly work and show logs to an external application like graylog the file executorLogback.xml should be created in directory /opt/xmlconv before starting jobExecutor and jobExecutorHeavy.
+- Before starting services jobExecutor, jobExecutorHeavy, syncFmeJobExecutor, asyncFmeJobExecutor in order for services to properly work and show logs to an external application like graylog the file executorLogback.xml should be created in directory /opt/xmlconv before starting jobExecutor, jobExecutorHeavy, syncFmeJobExecutor and asyncFmeJobExecutor.
 An example of the file structure is shown below:
 ~~~
 <configuration debug="true">